For the longest time, I felt like it was way too late to make an impact on the world and become successful.

 The entrepreneur, Gary Vaynerchuk, calls the process “macro patience and micro speed.”
 It means hustle quickly, but be patient with how long the results will come.
 For example, don’t beat yourself because you’re not famous yet after 2 months.
 Instead, work really hard and enjoy the present moment, while investing for the long term future.

 See his video below for further explanation.
 I think his style is a bit overboard and suited for workaholics, which not all of us can become or should become.
-Nonetheless, the general principle hold a lot of merit.
+Nonetheless, the general principle holds a lot of merits.

 Here are some other examples that may change your life:

-Finally, for further reading.
-I suggest you check out the book Getting There, which profiles even more successful people and their detailed stories that took a while and went through a lot of failure before they succeeded.
+I suggest the book Getting There, which profiles even more successful people and their detailed stories that took a while and went through a lot of failures before they succeeded.
 If you go through my link I get a commission at no extra cost for you.

-I did an interview with the author of Getting There.
-You can watch the video here:
+I did an interview with the author of Getting There:

 Have you ever been tempted by doubters or your own negative thoughts because you thought that it was too late to succeed?
 Where were you and what happened specifically?